NghiaKTHP/SAM2.0_Sharp_ONNX/README.md

 # SAM2 ONNX UI

 A C# WPF application for running Meta's Segment Anything Model 2 (SAM2) using ONNX Runtime for efficient image segmentation.
+Also work with Sam 2.0 and Sam 2.1

 ## Overview